domogonotoso/SAC-pendulum/README.md

                 return frame
 ```

-4. Use distribution at train mode to explore and use pdf(for entropy) at Loss function
+4. Sampling from distribution during training (for exploration) and using log-probability in loss function

 ```python
         # sac_agent.py, line 37
         if eval_mode: